atlopes/zintbarcode/README.md

 [Unlicensed](UNLICENSE.md "Unlicense").

-**Zint** is Copyright © 2023 Robin Stuart, distributed under a BSD license.
+**Zint** is Copyright © 2025 Robin Stuart, distributed under a BSD license.

-**VFP2C32** by Christian Ehlscheid with collaboration of Eric Selje.

 **GdiPlusX** by Bernard Bout (*project manager*) et al.

+Although ZintBarcode does not depend any more on the **VFP2C32** Fox Link Library, by Christian Ehlscheid, with the collaboration of Eric Selje, the appreciation and this acknowledgement remain.

 ## Status